Bata94/DockerRight/README.md

       TZ: Europe/Berlin
 ```

+To run the service successfully the containername needs to be "dockerright"!
 Start the Container, it will stop after a few seconds on it's own.

 Now you edit the created config.json.